 Important!
 If the applicant has not met the minimum language requirements for admissions, they will need to enroll in theELS Language Center program.
 Completion of level 112 will be necessary for full enrollment at HPU.

-Students who have taken Advanced Placement Examinations (AP) of the College Board or the International Baccalaureate(IB) Program will be accepted with above average scores (AP grades higher than 3 and IB scores higher than 4) and should have the results forwarded to the Office of International Admissions.
-These results will be evaluated not only for admission, but also for proper advanced standing and/or credit from HPU.
+Students who have taken Advanced Placement Examinations (AP) of the College Board or the International Baccalaureate(IB) Program will be accepted with above average scores (AP grades higher than 3 /or credit from HPU.
 Students graduating with the Academic Transcripts.